hanyuhanyuhanyu/GodzamoKrazy/README.md

 For convenience sake, you can just set max mana to 100 for all WT levels.
 The code will work with any value equal to or higher than the minimum, but because of how the mana refueling system works setting having any higher than 100 mana is not recommended.

-The combo will not work if you upgrade Wizard Towers to 11 or higher.
+The combo will not work if you upgrade Wizard Towers beyond level 10.

 ## Auto 100% Consistency Combo

-Based on the 100% Consistency endgame click combo\*, this is basically the Auto FTHOF Combo on steroids and will only work with Wizard Towers on level 10 and a max mana of 100 (or higher).
-It will completely automate the building purchases, garden, and grimoire and use a sugar lump to cast up to four spells in succession, selling and rebuying buildings, fully harvesting the garden regardless of what is growing to plant whiskerblooms for a milk combo.
+Based on the 100% Consistency endgame click combo\*, this is basically the Auto FTHOF Combo on steroids.
+It will only work with Wizard Towers on level 10 and a max mana of 100 (or higher).
+The 100% combo will completely automate almost every system and use a sugar lump to cast up to four spells in succession to get a maximum possible combo.

+It follows the same rules as the Auto FTHOF Combo until it detects the next combo can be cast.

 In order to use this, you must meet the following requirements:

+* Have 98 or higher max mana
 * Have at least 1 sugar lump in reserve (101 recommended to keep the Sugar baking bonus)
+* The dragon must be fully upgraded, so you can have two auras
+* Have at least 1 god swap in reserve, OR have both Godzamok in Diamond and Mokalsium in Ruby already
 * Have whiskerblooms unlocked in the garden (any current plants will be harvested -- this includes growing Juicy queenbeets!)
-* The dragon must be fully upgraded, so you can have two auras
-* Have Reaper of Fields or Reality Bending as one of your dragon auras, to enable Dragon Harvest

-For optimal use, also turn off the mine and factory building caps in Frozen Cookies settings before enabling the combo.
+For optimal use, also turn off any mine and factory building caps in Frozen Cookies settings before enabling the combo.

 \*https://pastebin.com/raw/bMHEJ3R9

 ## Auto Sweet

-If enabled, Auto Sweet will continually rapidly ascend until a grimoire seed with **'Sweet'** (free Sugar Lump) in the first 10 spells is found, then it will cast *Haggler's Charm* until 'Sweet' has been cast.
+Not technically a spell combo.
+If enabled, Auto Sweet will continually rapidly ascend until a grimoire seed with *'Sweet'* (free Sugar Lump) in the first 10 spells is found, then it will cast *Haggler's Charm* until 'Sweet' has been cast.
 After that, it turns itself off.

-WARNING: once activated, it can only disabled in the console with *FrozenCookies.autosweet = 0*.
+WARNING: once activated, it can only disabled in the console with *FrozenCookies.autosweet = 0* or if it has actually cast *'Sweet'*.
 There is currently no way to turn it off on Steam.

 # Information about Frozen Cookies' Data

-This is an explanation of each piece of data contained in the Frozen Cookie menu screen.
+This is an explanation of each piece of data contained in the Frozen Cookie menu screen:

 ## Autobuy Information